cubean/WeatherData/README.md

 - If you only installed java 8 in your environment

-Go to the your local folder where the WeatherData-assembly-0.1.jar sits in, then run next command:
+Go to your local folder where the WeatherData-assembly-0.1.jar sits in, then run next command:

 ```cmd
 java -jar WeatherData-assembly-0.1.jar